Non-governmental 457(b) rollover rules

 What have we learned?

-Well, congress gives our employer the chance to offer us non-qualified benefits to encourage us to save for retirement.
+Congress allows our employers to offer us non-qualified benefits to encourage us to save for retirement.

 If you work for the government, you are on the gravy train if you have a governmental 457(b).

 If you work for a non-profit, you must be careful before investing in your non-governmental 457(b).
 Many considerations are outlined above, but 457 (b) distribution options trump all other concerns.
 You cannot roll over your NG 457 (b) plan into an IRA!
-If you have a governmental 457 (b) plan, you can.
+You can and should if you have a governmental 457 (b) plan.

 Next, you must have a future tax plan in place.
 This is why the distribution options are essential to consider.

 Not all (or even most!) should consider using their non-governmental 457 plan.
-But if you do, make sure you understand the limitations and advantages of an additional tax-deferred plan.
+But if you do, understand the limitations and advantages of an additional tax-deferred plan.

 Posted in Financial Independence and tagged .